SINTEF-Power-system-asset-management/CINELDI_MV_reference_system/README.md

 Test script for simple power flow analyses by applying load development scenarios and load time series to the CINELDI MV reference system.

+### test_analysis_CINELDI_MV_system.py
+Test script for mapping load time series to the grid model including additional load profiles for charging stations (not included with the published version of the reference data set; without this file, this script will crash).

 ## License
 This program is free software: you can redistribute it and/or modify